 Using Terraform to Create an Image Resizer with AWS Lambda and S3

 Terraform is an open-source Infrastructure as Code (IaC) tool that allows you to define and provision cloud resources using a declarative language.
 Learn how Terraform, in collaboration with AWS, revolutionizes infrastructure management.
+This tutorial will guide you through creating an image resizer using AWS Lambda and S3, demonstrating how Terraform can efficiently manage cloud resources for sustainable and scalable solutions.
+By defining infrastructure as code, Terraform allows for the automation of infrastructure deployment, scaling, and management, making it an essential tool for modern cloud operations.

 In today's cloud era, serverless architectures are increasingly favored for building scalable and cost-efficient applications.
 A typical use case is creating an image resizer service that processes images on-the-fly, which is especially beneficial for web applications that need to serve images in various sizes to enhance performance and user experience.
 This article will guide you through setting up an image resizer using AWS Lambda and S3, with Terraform managing the infrastructure.